Fall Hours: Market is open from 4-7pm September & October.

-The Benicia Certified Farmers Market will open Thursday, June 11th from 4-8pm, providing fresh, healthy food for the community.
+The Benicia Certified Farmers Market is open from 4-8pm, providing fresh, healthy food for the community.
 Best practices will be implemented to protect customers, farmers, and staff to mitigate the spread of COVID-19, with guidance provided by the California Department of Public Health (CDPH), California Department of Food & Agriculture, and California Alliance of Farmers’ Markets.

 Date & Time: Thursday, June 11 – October 29 (June-Aug 4-8pm) (Sep-Oct 4-7pm)

 Location: First Street between B & D Street (please enter into the market at either one of these entry points)

 Note: Per orders of State & County only Farmers, Prepared Food, and Prepackaged Food vendors can attend the market.
 No sampling will be allowed.
-Please consider grabbing takeout or dine-in at downtown restaurants.
+Please consider grabbing takeout or dine at downtown restaurants.
 No arts & crafts, jump houses, face painter or music at this time.
 Benicia Main Street will not be handing out or hole punching Frequent Shoppers Card until further notice.
 EBT machine available at entrance to market at First & D.

 Be sure to…

 - Come prepared and limit your visit time.
 We ask that you come ready, shopping list in hand, so you can get in and get out quickly.
 Please treat the market as an essential activity not as a social activity.
 And, send only one family member if you can.

 - Wear a face mask/face covering before entering the market.

 - Clean/Sanitize your hands.
 Please consider washing your hands before entering the market.
 We will have hand sanitizer at both entrances to Market at First & B and First & D and public hand washing at B Street parking lot next to porta-potty.

 - Honor social distancing of six feet while at the market.
 Give space to those around you, at least 6 feet, while shopping and waiting in line.